-- Cold emailing – Some sales reps like to cold call first and then send a email to follow-up, Others find it more effective to do their research and send highly personalised emails out to each prospect the are targeting.
+- Cold emailing – Some sales reps like to cold call first and then send a email to follow-up, Others find it more effective to do their research and send highly personalized emails out to each prospect they are targeting.

 In a startup or small business environment, I would expect each sales rep to generate their fair share of lead generation.
 Experienced reps can pull these from their little black book if they have one and less experienced reps can hit the required cold calling and cold emailing targets to generate the same volume of new sales opportunities.